Steven Kwan Player Props: Guardians vs. Padres

 Steven Kwan At The Plate

-- He has hit a home run in two of 65 games played this year, and in 0.7% of his plate appearances.
+- Kwan has picked up a hit in 45 of 66 games this season, with multiple hits 19 times.

+- In 66 games played this season, he has gone deep in just two of them.

-- Kwan has picked up an RBI in 20.0% of his games this season, with two or more RBI in 6.2% of his games.
-He has also driven in three or more runs in one contest.
+- Kwan has picked up an RBI in 21.2% of his games this season, with more than one RBI in 6.1% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.